areebimran2/EasyChef/README.md

   ```sh
   python3 -m pip install virtualenv
   ```
-* Access to some interface for running shell script.
+* Access to some interface for running a shell script.

-### Installation
+### Installation/Setup

 1. Execute the `startup.sh` bash script in the home directory of the project.
 This will:
-    - create and activate a python virtual environment
+    - create and activate a Python virtual environment
     - install the packages in `requirements.txt`
     - run the Django database migrations
     - run `npm install`